BusFactor1Inc/evmas/README.md

 evmas - An Assembler for the Ethereum Virtual Machine (EVM) ==

-Evma is a simple assembler for the EVM written in Common Lisp.
+Evmas is a simple assembler for the EVM written in Common Lisp.

 Labels are keywords and thus must be prefixed with a colon (:) and prefixed by the assembler op .label.